ray-project/ray/doc/using-ray-with-tensorflow.md

   # We only need the actual gradients.
   return [grad[0] for grad in grads]

-variables, sess, grad, apply, loss, x_data, y_data, init = ray.env.net_vars
+variables, sess, grads, apply, loss, x_data, y_data, init = ray.env.net_vars
 # Initialize the network weights.
 sess.run(init)
 # Get the weights as a dictionary of numpy arrays.